-U-M’s network backbones and networks are critical to the university and it is vital that we do everything possible to both permit an open, unrestricted access network, while also protecting its business assets and sensitive institutional data from threats.
+The U-M network backbone and local in-building networks are critical to the operation of the university.
+It is vital that we do everything possible to permit an open, unrestricted access network, while also protecting the business assets and sensitive institutional data from threats.

-The following standards are for network resources including wired and wireless networks, communications equipment, physical infrastructure including cabling, routers, switches, firewalls and other network protection devices and apply to all of U-M; including Ann Arbor, Dearborn, Flint, and Michigan Medicine.
+The Network security standard applies to all network resources, including wired and wireless networks, communications equipment, physical infrastructure (cabling, routers, switches, firewalls hardware, and other network protection devices).
+This standard applies to all U-M; including Ann Arbor, Dearborn, Flint campuses, and Michigan Medicine.

-- Monitor and protect the university’s networks, and its associated systems, services, and applications, from abuse, attacks, and inappropriate use.
+- Monitoring and protecting the university networks, and their associated systems, services, and applications, from abuse, attacks, and inappropriate use;

-- Take prompt corrective actions to ensure satisfactory mitigation of identified risks to networks.
+- Taking prompt corrective actions to ensure satisfactory mitigation of identified risks to networks;

-- Implement safeguards to identify and mitigate threats to the network as a resource, and as a platform of attack against U-M resources, property, or data.
+- Implementing safeguards to identify and mitigate threats to the network as a resource and as a platform of attack against U-M resources, property, or data;

 - Effectively balance academic operational concerns and security challenges.